2022 FC Cincinnati season

-The 2022 FC Cincinnati season is the club's fourth season in MLS, and the seventh season of a team playing under the FC Cincinnati brand after three years in the lower-division USL Championship.
-The club finished with a league worst 4–22–8 record in their third MLS season in 2021.
-FC Cincinnati home matches will be played at TQL Stadium.
+The 2022 FC Cincinnati season was the club's fourth season in MLS, and the seventh season playing under the FC Cincinnati brand after three years in the lower-division USL Championship.
+FC Cincinnati home matches were played at TQL Stadium.

 FC Cincinnati's offseason transfers were initially executed by general manager Chris Albright.
 On December 14, 2021, Pat Noonan was hired as head coach.